 Gotcha 2: Policies Are Additive

-Multiple policies on the same pod are combined with OR logic.
-If policy A allows traffic from X, and policy B allows traffic from Y, the pod receives traffic from both X and Y.
+Multiple policies on the same pod combine with OR logic.
+Policy A allows traffic from X, policy B allows traffic from Y, so the pod accepts both X and Y.

 Gotcha 3: Empty Selector Means “All”